maduhu/cloudstack-docs/rtd/source/concepts.rst

 -  Dell EqualLogic™ for iSCSI

--  Network Appliances filers for NFS and iSCSI
+-  Network Appliance's filers for NFS and iSCSI

 -  Scale Computing for NFS

-If you intend to use only local disk for your installation, you can skip adding separate primary storage.
+If you intend to use only local disk for your installation, it is not necessary to add separate primary storage.

 About Secondary Storage